isenberg/earthcenter/README.md

 A transformation from the projection of the input map to geographic coordinates and unit areas of sample points is done, but this implementation only contains the transformation for an equidistant cylindrical projection.

+An alternative center definition can be selected with the squaremode parameter.
+That definition uses the minimum sum of the distance squares (power of 2) and is equivalent to the center of gravity for the 2d spherical surface (not the 3d shape), in geometry also known as centroid.

 A current MacBook completes the calculation in less than 1 minute.